Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-Additionally, with additional assumptions on conditional independence and datum variability, we can further obtain the following theoretical results on component-wise identifiability: for each true component $z_i$, there exists a corresponding estimated component $\hat{z}_j$ and an invertible function $h_i:\real\rightarrow \real$, such that $z_i=h_i(\hat{z}_j)$.
+where $\ub$ and $\hat{\ub}$ are generated from the true process and the estimated model, respectively, $\zb$ is identifiable up to an invertible function $h$. \end{theorem} \prf{ Please see Appendix \ref{sec:proof}.} Additionally, with additional assumptions on conditional independence and datum variability, we can further obtain the following theoretical results on component-wise identifiability: for each true component $z_i$, there exists a corresponding estimated component $\hat{z}_j$ and an invertible function $h_i:\real\rightarrow \real$, such that $z_i=h_i(\hat{z}_j)$.